Photo Source: Gerald Roberts

 |Affinity Bloc:||South Asian Peoples|

-Turaiha people used to speak in Hindi, Bhojpuri, Matheli, Oudhi and Bengali.
-The chief occupation of Turaha people is fishing, cultivating Singhara (Water Nut), making handheld fans and baskets.
-They are some of the best fishmen in India.
+The chief occupation of Turaiha people is fishing, cultivating water nut, and making handheld fans and baskets.
+They are considered some of the best fishermen in India.
 They catch and sell fish for their daily income.
+They drink liquor and toddy.
+They are not vegetarian but as Hindus they will not eat beef.

-Turaiha are Hindu.
-They believe they are descended from the Sun god.
-The great Deity of the Turaihas is Sanichar Raja.
-Their main festival is held on Saturday in the month of Sawan at the asthan (Shrine) of Sanichar Raja by offering goats, pigs, kheer, grains and bread.
+Turaiha people are Hindu.
+Their brand of Hinduism is heavily influenced by folk religion.
+The Turaiha believe they are descended from the Sun god.
+The patron deity of the Turaiha is Sanichar Raja.
+Their main festival involves offering goats, pigs, grains, and bread to their gods.